 On 20 January 1937, King George V died at Sandringham House in Norfolk, thus making the Princess’s uncle, Prince Edward, the new king.
 This put an end to the quiet family life of the Duke of York, who was now the next in line to the throne.
-Prince Edward became King Edward VIII and had the intentions of marrying the twice-divorced American Wallace Simpson; this was met with great disapproval from the Church of England.
+Prince Edward became King Edward VIII and had the intentions of marrying the twice-divorced American Wallis Simpson; this was met with great disapproval from the Church of England.
 The Church gave him the option to either give up the woman or give up the throne.
 Fatefully, Edward VIII chose love over the crown and abdicated on 10 December 1937, instantly causing the Duke of York to become King George VI.
-Elizabeth was only ten and was now the heiress apparent.
+Elizabeth was only ten and was now the heir apparent.

 Now that she was next in line to the throne, Princess Elizabeth began a course of study under the Vice-Provost of Eton College, studying constitutional history and law, to prepare her for her future role as Queen.
 Since the British monarch is also the head of the Church of England, she was also tutored in religion by the Archbishop of Canterbury.

 When war broke out in Europe, the two princesses were relocated to Windsor Castle; this was due mainly to the dangerous bombings that were taking place in London.
 It was from here that they made their first public speech, in which they addressed to the children of Britain over the radio.